zhutoutoutousan/A-study-note-as-a-beginner/study/computer-science/terminology.md

 ## Efficiency
 - \(Mathematica problem\): Let's say there are two algorithms for sorting, the first is **insertion sort**, which takes time roughly equal to $c_1 n^2$ to sort $n$ items, where $c_1$ is a constant that does not depend on $n$.
 The second, **merge sort**, takes time roughly equal to $c_2 n lgn$, where $lgn$ stands for ${log}_2 n$ and $c_2$ is another constant that also does not depend on $n$.
 For all $c_1$ and $c_2$, plot their time complexity curves with resepect to $n$.
 ## End systems
+- For example, the phone we use
+- End systems are also referred to as *hosts* because they host(i.e. run) application programs such as a Web browser program, a Web server program, an e-mail client program, or an e-mail server program.
 # F
 ## Formal verification
 In the context of hardware and software systems, **formal verification** is the act of proving or disproving the correctness of intended algorithms underlying a system with respect to a certain formal specification or property, using formal methods of mathematics.
+## Frequency-division multiplexing
+## FTTH

 # H
 ## Host